zeromq/zeromq.org/content/docs/socket_api.md

 ### Client-server pattern

-The client-server pattern is used to allow a single ZMQ_SERVER server talk to one or more ZMQ_CLIENT clients.
+The client-server pattern is used to allow a single `SERVER` server talk to one or more `CLIENT` clients.
 The client always starts the conversation, after which either peer can send messages asynchronously, to the other.

 The client-server pattern is formally defined by RFC